enrightc/The-Gourmet-Cake-Club/README.md

 The Gourmet Cake Club website pays careful attention to typography to enhance the overall visual appeal and readability of the content.
 All fonts are sourced from Google Fonts.

-- **Headings:** Using the /Playfair Display' font for headings imparts a subtle and tasteful appearance, adding an elegant touch to the presentation of key information.
+- **Headings:** Using the "Playfair Display" font for headings imparts a subtle and tasteful appearance, adding an elegant touch to the presentation of key information.

-- **Paragraphs:** To ensure ease of reading the 'Roboto' font is used for paragraph text.
+- **Paragraphs:** To ensure ease of reading the "Roboto" font is used for paragraph text.
 This font contributes to a comfortable reading experience across various content sections.

 - **Backup Font:** As a precautionary measure, the Sans Serif font is implemented as a backup.
 In the event that the primary fonts are not imported correctly, it will ensure a consistent and legible presentation of text throughout the website is maintained.